TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Troubleshooting.rst

 Troubleshooting
 ===============

-Hopefully, everything works.
 If you run into problems, here are some helpful hints on how to solve them.

 Remember, you can always ask questions in the **#typo3-documentation**